-An increase of \$394,656 of recurring General Revenue is requested for year one of a 5-year plan to image and store approximately 8,000 boxes of student records from institutions that have closed.
+An increase of \$394,656 of recurring funds is requested in the Institutional Assessment Trust Fund (2380) for year one of a 5-year plan to image and store approximately 8,000 boxes of student records from institutions that have closed.
 On December 12, 2016, the Secretary of Education upheld the decision to cease recognition of the Accrediting Council for Independent Colleges and Schools (ACICS) as an agency that can provide schools with a seal of approval for educational quality, which in turn makes schools eligible to participate in federal student aid programs.
 There are approximately 100 licensed institutions that are currently accredited by ACICS.
 The Secretary's decision is considered final and officially starts an 18-month time period for institutions accredited by ACICS to find another accreditor in order to continue participating in federal student aid programs.
-Due to this ruling many schools have been forced to close.
+Due to this ruling, many schools have been forced to close.
 The department is responsible for the collection and storage of these students' records.